Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 590 should perform a lot faster than the GeForce GTX 660 Ti in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 590 should perform much faster than the GeForce GTX 660 Ti in general. (explain)

-Texel RateThe GeForce GTX 660 Ti will be a lot (more or less 32%) better at texture filtering than the GeForce GTX 590. (explain)
+Texel RateThe GeForce GTX 660 Ti will be much (about 32%) better at anisotropic filtering than the GeForce GTX 590. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 590 is superior to the GeForce GTX 660 Ti, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 590 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison